 Morgan Stanley Emerging Etf Performance

-The etf secures a Beta (Market Risk) of 0.41, which conveys possible diversification benefits within a given portfolio.
+The etf secures a Beta (Market Risk) of 0.17, which conveys not very significant fluctuations relative to the market.
 As returns on the market increase, Morgan Stanley's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Morgan Stanley is expected to be smaller as well.

 Risk-Adjusted Performance